pereferrera/chinese_checkers/README.md

 So it is fair to say that now I can also beat my wife at chinese checkers.

+(23/07/20: The final match is still to be played, she actually defeated a work-in-progress version of the AI once...)

 ### The "AI"

-I was on parental leave with almost no time for computers, so I couldn't get too fancy with it.
+Sorry, this is not as exciting as GPT-3.
+I did this while on parental leave.
+You can't get too fancy with a baby crying.

 This is just a very simple engine that uses the typical min-max tree with alpha-beta pruning, plus a transposition table to speed up things.
+But the code was profiled and optimized quite a bit.

 ### Can you beat me at chinese checkers?

-You will need Python 3.7!
+You will need Python >= 3.7

 ```
 make create_env